nwtime/ntpwww/content/en/documentation/4.2.8-series/ntp.conf.md

 : Deny service unless the packet is cryptographically authenticated.

 &emsp;<code>**ntpport**</code>
 : This is actually a match algorithm modifier, rather than a restriction flag.
 Its presence causes the restriction entry to be matched only if the source port in the packet is the standard NTP UDP port (123).
-Both `ntpport` and `non-ntpport` may be specified.
-The `ntpport` is considered more specific and is sorted later in the list.
+There can be two restriction entries with the same IP address if one specifies `ntpport` and the other does not.
+The `ntpport` entry is considered more specific and is sorted later in the list.

 &emsp;<code>**serverresponse fuzz**</code>
 : When reponding to server requests, fuzz the low order bits of the `reftime`.

 &emsp;<code>**version**</code>
 : Deny packets that do not match the current NTP version.

-Default restriction list entries with the flags ignore, interface, ntpport, for each of the local host’s interface addresses are inserted into the table at startup to prevent the server from attempting to synchronize to its own time.
+: Default restriction list entries with the flags ignore, interface, ntpport, for each of the local host’s interface addresses are inserted into the table at startup to prevent `ntpd` from attempting to synchronize to itself, such as with `manycastclient` when `manycast` is also specified with the same multicast address.
 A default entry is also always present, though if it is otherwise unconfigured; no flags are associated with the default entry (i.e., everything besides your own NTP server is unrestricted).

+<code>**delrestrict [source] _address_**</code>
+: Remove a previously-set restriction.
+This is useful for runtime configuration via [`ntpq`](/documentation/4.2.8-series/ntpq/).
+If `source` is specified, a dynamic restriction created from the `restrict source` template at the time an association was added is removed.
+Without `source`, a static restriction is removed.

 * * *